Frequently Asked Questions

 • 11.
 Where will I complete my clinical experiences?

 Students in the ADN program rotate through various clinical sites within Sonoma County.
-All students must be able to attend clinical during the day or evening on any day of the week assigned (usually Tuesday/Wednesday or Saturday/Sunday).
+All students must be able to attend clinical during the day or evening on any day of the week assigned (usually on Monday/Tuesday/Wednesday or Saturday).
 Every student in the program will be rotated through different shifts and days, which includes the evening shift and weekend assignments.
 We do not make accommodations for student personal/work schedules or child care needs.

 • 12.
 What degree will I have when I finish the nursing program?